-Administrator Marilyn Andrews, who has been at Toronto's York School for 27 years, recalls the days when "parents could trek from school to school, interviewing us to find the school of choice for their child."
+Administrator Marilyn Andrews, who has been at York School in Toronto, Ontario for 27 years, recalls the days when "parents could trek from school to school, interviewing us to find the school of choice for their child."
 But today, demand often far exceeds supply both at entry level and in grades along the way.
 Parents apply to a number of schools and take what they can get.

 The system can leave them angry and frustrated, Andrews says.
 "Everybody loves the admission process when the child gets in.
 When he or she doesn't, the parents complain that the process is faulty."

 By early May, all spots for fall 2002 at York School, which offers classes in pre-kindergarten to OAC, had been filled, except for space for a girl here, a boy there.
 "It's like a big chess game," Andrews says.
 "In co-ed schools, we also look at the gender mix....
 (Because) I have a class with more boys than girls, a lot of boys are waiting.
 We have some delightful, capable little boys, some wonderful youngsters who in another year might have gotten in.

 "All you can do is encourage parents to look around.
 Sometimes you hear in the (admissions) network about a space somewhere," Andrews says.
 "The people for whom I feel sorriest are those who turned down a place offered earlier, then change their minds and find a place is no longer available."